BioBoost/course-linux-essentials/docs/x-guides/01-linux-on-the-rpi/README.md

 ---
 description: Introduces operating systems for the Raspberry Pi.
 Next is shown how to setup a headless RPi with a Raspbian image.
-title: I - Linux on the Raspberry Pi
+title: Linux on the Raspberry Pi
 ---

-# Addendum 01 - Linux on the Raspberry Pi
+# Linux on the Raspberry Pi

 <!-- This chapter may need a refactor.
 Maybe we need to be more clear on difference between setup (headless or with display). -->
 <!-- This chapter should be usable after any other chapter, based on when our pi's are received. -->